Taking a History from a Dizzy Patient

 Of course, the complex task of making a diagnosis from a history cannot be captured with a simple formula of questions such as is suggested above.
 However, the principles above are useful and will often give far more information than clinical testing, especially if the patient is well on the day that you see them.

-In the acute situation, however, the clinician faced with a patient with acute onset vertigo must make a careful examination eye movements and of the ear and other neurology.
+In the acute situation, however, the clinician faced with a patient with acute onset vertigo must make a careful examination of the eye movements and of the ear and other neurology.
 The presence and type of nystagmus can greatly assist in diagnosis so carefully examining and recording abnormalities in eye movement is paramount if a diagnosis is to be achieved.

 This is especially so when trying to differentiate a posterior fossa stroke from inner ear disease.
-Getting the right diagnosis here is crucial as it determines the treatment pathway that the patient must enter and speed of management of someone with a stroke determines their outcome.
+Getting the right diagnosis here is crucial as it determines the treatment pathway that the patient must enter and the speed of management of someone with a stroke determines their outcome.

 Please see the page on differentiating a stroke from benign vestibular disease here.